finnize/finnizeclient/README.md

 ## Workflow

+1. **Generate a API KEY** on finnize website.
+2. you must first grant your account **guru privileges** in order to use the FinnizeClient API.
+    - If this is not done, an "Unauthorized" error will be raised.
-Before uploading any signals to the Finnize website, you need to know the `strategy_id`.
-This is important because if the strategy does not exist, the upload method will raise a 404 error indicating 'Strategy not found'.
+3. when uploading any signals to the Finnize website, you need to be aware of the **strategy_id**.
+    - This is crucial, as the upload method will result in a 404 error with the message "Strategy not found" if the strategy does not exist.

 ### Python